- Computer Science

 - Develop expertise in cybersecurity and big data

-- Collaborate will engineering students from all disciplines
+- Collaborate with engineering students from all disciplines

 - Transform robotic systems using 3D printing